yunxiaomr/yunxiaomr.github.io/_pages/about.md

 # 🔥 News
 - [Aug.
 2026] &nbsp; Two papers were accepted to EMNLP2026 Main Conference, and one paper was accepted to the EMNLP2026 Findings.
 - [Apr.
-2026] &nbsp; One paper on neuro-symbolic logical reasoning and one paper on event causality identification are accepted by ACL 2026.
+2026] &nbsp; One paper on LLM logical reasoning and one paper on information extraction are accepted by ACL 2026.
 - [Nov.
-2025] &nbsp; One journal paper on self-explaining rationalization is accepted by IEEE TKDE.
+2025] &nbsp; One journal paper on selective rationalization is accepted by IEEE TKDE.
 - [Nov.
 2025] &nbsp; Welcome to our in-person meet-up at EMNLP 2025 in Suzhou, China!
 - [May.
 2025] &nbsp; We attend DASFAA 2025 (International Conference on Database Systems for Advanced Applications) in Carlton Hotel Singapore.
 - [Apr.
 2025] &nbsp; We attend ICLR 2025 (International Conference on Learning Representations) in Singapore EXPO.
 - [Jan.
-2025] &nbsp; One conference paper on explainable knowledge probing is accepted.
+2025] &nbsp; One conference paper on knowledge probing is accepted.
 - [Nov.
-2024] &nbsp; One conference paper on explainable multi-hop reasoning is accepted.
+2024] &nbsp; One conference paper on multi-hop reasoning is accepted.
 - [Aug.
 2024] &nbsp; We attend ACL 2024 (Annual Meeting of the Association for Computational Linguistics) in Bangkok, Thailand.
 - [May.
-2024] &nbsp; One conference paper on self-explaining rationalization is accepted.
+2024] &nbsp; One conference paper on selective rationalization is accepted.
 - [Apr.
 2023] &nbsp; One journal paper on Linguistic knowledge is accepted.
 - [Oct.
 2022] &nbsp; 🏆 We won the First Prize (1st place) - CMRC2022@CCL2022, Chinese Information Processing Society (CIPS), China!
 - [May.
 2022] &nbsp; One journal paper on machine reading comprehension and one journal paper on text semantic matching are accepted.